Family and Children

 Can I move as soon as I mail a written notice to the other parent?

-There are two ways for a parent who submitted a petition for relocation to move with the child before the 45-day notice period is completed.
+There are 2 ways for a parent who submitted a petition for relocation to move with the child before the 45-day notice period is completed.

 Both options only apply when there is a pending decision about the relocation petition (submitted by moving parent) or when an application to prevent the relocation (submitted by non-moving parent) is waiting to be decided on: